CKD – the basics (for health professionals)

 Peritoneal dialysis is achieved by using the peritoneal cavity as the primary site of ultrafiltration.
 A catheter (e.g. Tenckhoff catheter) is inserted into the abdominal cavity, which allows the infusion of the dialysate (usually a glucose solution).

-The dialysate then dwells within the abdomen using the peritoneum as a semi-permeable membrane for the transfer of waste products.
+The dialysate then dwells in the abdomen using the peritoneum as a semi-permeable membrane for the transfer of waste products.
 The dialysate can then be removed after a certain amount of time and the procedure repeated.

 Peritoneal dialysis can be achieved by continuous ambulatory peritoneal dialysis (CAPD) where 4 exchanges (of 2 litres of dialysate) are made manually each day; or by automated peritoneal dialysis (APD) where 8-10 litres are exchanged overnight (10-12 hours) by a machine, when the patient sleeps.